 Northeast Corsica is known as the Castagniccia, the land of the chestnut.
-After the misery of the Black Death, the Genoese, the medieval rulers of Corsica, wanted the grain grown on the island for themselves but also they also wanted the island to have a reliable source of food, so offered a bounty per tree planted, and even passed a law that allowed people to own trees on other people’s land.
+After the misery of the Black Death, the Genoese, the medieval rulers of Corsica, wanted the grain grown on the island for themselves.
+At the same time, they also wanted the Corsicans to have a reliable source of food, so they offered a bounty per tree planted, and even passed a law that allowed people to own trees on other people’s land.

 Other chestnut forests were planted around the island, but they took to the humid, mild schist slopes of Monte San Petrone south of Bastia like kudzu, and by the 16th century a whole chestnut civilization was in place.